KaustubhPasalkar/Invoice-Parser-with-DocumentAI/README.md

 ### 12. Use the Processor:
 Manage your custom-trained processor versions and send processing requests to handle entity extraction tasks.

-### Key Points
+## Key Points
+### Manual Labeling:
-Manual Labeling: Manually label a sample document to guide the processor.
+Manually label a sample document to guide the processor.
+### Schema Management:
-Schema Management: Edit and manage the schema to include only relevant labels.
+Edit and manage the schema to include only relevant labels.
+### Training Data:
-Training Data: Ensure a sufficient number of labeled documents in the training and test sets.
+Ensure a sufficient number of labeled documents in the training and test sets.
-Training and Deployment: Train the processor and deploy the trained version.
+### Training and Deployment:
+Train the processor and deploy the trained version.
+### Evaluation:
-Evaluation: Evaluate the processor using various metrics and test it with new data.
+Evaluate the processor using various metrics and test it with new data.
+### Usage:
-Usage: Use and manage the custom-trained processor for processing requests.
+Use and manage the custom-trained processor for processing requests.
-This guide is essential for anyone looking to implement an Invoice Parser with Google Cloud's Document AI, providing a structured approach to setting up, training, and deploying the processor for extracting entities from invoices.